VincentPeters/gaze-detection/docs/ai_tracking.md

    - Implement a timeout mechanism to stop tracking faces that haven't been detected for too long.
    - Provide visual feedback when using the last known position for tracking.

+4. **Configuration System** ✅
+   - Create a centralized configuration file (`config.py`) to store all adjustable parameters.
+   - Make it easy to tune the system by changing values in a single location.
+   - Include settings for:
+     - Eye contact threshold (lowered to 0.3 for better detection at distance)
+     - Camera resolution options
+     - Video and screenshot settings
+     - Face detection parameters
+     - UI and display settings
+   - Display current configuration values in the UI for easy reference.

 ---

 ## Summary of the Integration Steps